zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

-Similar to '`refreshAll`', the '`applyChanges`' method accepts a function that is called for each cache entry currently in the QueryCache/EntityCache, allowing the extension to update only those cache entries known to be effected by the server changes made by the user.
+Similar to '`refreshAll`', the '`applyChanges`' method accepts a function that is called for each cache entry currently in the cache object, whgch allows the extension to update only those cache entries known to be impacted by the server changes made by the user.

+<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-or-updating-a-data-cache-forceremove"></a>
-#### '`forceRemove`'
+#### <code>forceRemove</code>

-A subtlety of QueryCache/EntityCache is that it can hold onto cache entries for some time *after the last Blade/Part has been closed/unpinned*.
-This design supports the common scenario where a user closes a Blade (for instance) and immediately reopens it.
+A subtlety of the cache objects in the DataCache class is that they can contain cache entries for some time after the last blade or part has been closed or unpinned.
+This supports the scenario where a user closes a Blade (for instance) and immediately reopens it.

-Now, when the server data for a given cache entry *has been entirely deleted*, then the extension will want to forcibly remove corresponding entries from their QueryCache (less common) and EntityCache (more common).
-The '`forceRemove`' method does just this.
+Now, when the server data for a given cache entry has been entirely deleted, then the extension will forcibly remove corresponding entries from their QueryCache (less common) and EntityCache (more common).
+The '`forceRemove`' method does just this, as in the following example.

 ```typescript